Tango Festival Venues

 Secondary Venue

-Originally constructed in 1888 and rebuilt after fire in 1941 Nestled amidst the picturesque landscapes of Missoula, Montana, the Florence Motel stands as a charming retreat for travelers seeking comfort and convenience.
-Boasting a rich history dating back to the mid-20th century, this boutique motel exudes a cozy ambiance with its rustic yet modern decor.
+The Florence Hotel is conveniently located a black away from the Elks Lodge.
+It was originally constructed in 1888 and rebuilt after fire in 1941.
+Boasting a rich history dating back to the mid-20th century, this boutique hotel exudes a cozy ambiance with its Art-Deco decor and charm.

-Dance Lessons will be in the historic Governors Ballroom
+Some classes and private lessons will be held in the historic Governors Ballroom on the beautiful original parquet floor.

 Second Chance Yurt